Tag Archive: The Serpent Priesthood

 https://en.wikipedia.org/wiki/All_Hallows%27_Church,_Tottenham

-St Mark Noel Park Wood Green: Sadly we were unable to gain entry into the second church of quest number ten, but never the less we did manage to record a short film outside of the churche’s gates amidst the roar of the North London traffic.
+St Mark Noel Park.
+Wood Green: Sadly we were unable to gain entry into the second church of quest number ten, but never the less we did manage to record a short film outside of the church’s gates amidst the roar of the North London traffic.
 There was a solid boarded fence all around the church too, making still photography also difficult.
 This is a ‘Church of England’ Victorian church built in 1889 on the charming Noel Park estate; one of the first ever municiple housing estates to be built.
-There are quite a few unexplaind and scary happenings recorded here; some from the fairly recent past.
+There are quite a few unexplained and scary happenings recorded here; some from the fairly recent past.
 It is the second point of the ‘four corners’ so thus no surprise.

 See our link here